altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 They gathered Rockhoward’s subordinates, the key officers of the Eighth Army in the courtyard.<br/>
 Frank informed them of what happened.<br/>
 Would they be infuriated by the fact that their master was arrested… Surprisingly it didn’t matter.<br/>
-One officer said:
+One officer said:<br/>
 "… I can’t guess what the head will do at any time."<br/>
 "So he has always acted like this?"<br/>
-The officer nodded in response to Frank’s question:
+The officer nodded in response to Frank’s question:<br/>
 "Hmm, how should I put this… He has a habit of forgetting about other things when he focuses on one matter."<br/>
 Maybe it would be better to say that his ability to concentrate on one thing was extraordinary.<br/>
 So he didn’t seem suited to be a commander, Frank commented frankly.<br/>